-MFA in Writing Scholarship Opportunities
+MFA in Writing Fellowship Opportunities

 One poem by one winner and one runner-up, both of whom will receive notification from the Academy of American Poets, will be selected.
 The winner will receive an award check in the amount of $100 (plus a one-year membership to the Academy, which includes a subscription to the journal American Poet).

-Students are notified of the specific deadline each Spring semester.
+Students are notified of the specific deadline each spring semester.

 Graduate Research and Creative Activity (GRACA) grants support faculty-mentored graduate student research and creative activity.
 Grants of up to $5,000 per student are available to currently enrolled UNO graduate students.